 - Will I be required to return home or do I have other options?

-What information Manulife asks/requests from Canadian snowbirds who come to us for travel insurance:
+This is the information Manulife asks/requests from Canadian snowbirds who come to the company for travel insurance:

 - Their age/date of birth, address and destination